 Working as a campsite courier means you get 1.5 days off a week.
 Sometimes, you can get 2 days off, but it depends on how busy you are.

-Being a holiday destination you’ll certainly find plenty to do and see nearby.
+Being a holiday destination you’ll find plenty to do and see nearby.

-In my 4 seasons here’s just a small handful of places I explored:
+In my 4 seasons here’s just a handful of places I explored:

 - St Tropez

 I Climbed mountains, cycled for miles, explored chateaus, swam in water parks, went on boats, planes, trains…everything…and more.